 Christopher Kenney, MD, FAAN is employed by our wholly owned subsidiary, Xenon Pharmaceuticals USA Inc., and has served as our Chief Medical Officer since August 2021.
 Dr. Kenney is a board-certified neurologist with extensive clinical research experience within neuroscience in both industry and academic roles spanning more than 20 years.
 Most recently, Dr. Kenney served as Chief Medical Officer at Cadent Therapeutics, a biotech company focused on creating breakthrough therapies for neurological and psychiatric conditions, from 2019 until May 2021 when it was acquired by Novartis.
 Previously, Dr. Kenney was Senior Vice President of Medical Affairs, from 2018-2019, and Senior Vice President, Clinical Development, from 2016 to 2018, at Acorda Therapeutics, a biotechnology company focused on developing and commercializing neurology therapies for Parkinson's disease, migraine and multiple sclerosis.
 Prior to that position, from 2013 to 2016, Dr. Kenney served as Vice President/Senior Vice President of Clinical Development at Biotie Therapies, a biotechnology company focused on neurodegenerative and psychiatric disorders that was acquired by Acorda Therapeutics in January 2016.
 Before joining Biotie, Dr. Kenney worked in clinical development at Novartis and Merck Serono.
 Dr. Kenney's core medical and neurology training took place at Boston University School of Medicine and at University of California, San Diego (UCSD).
-Dr. Kenney held faculty positions at Baylor University, from 2005 to 2007, and the University of California, San Diego, from 2003 to 2005.
-In 2020, Dr. Kenney was appointed as a Fellow of the American Academy of Neurology.
+Dr. Kenney was appointed as a Fellow of the American Academy of Neurology.